 My friendship with Sara has solidified the vast potential that exists for us to use technology as a force for good—to connect young people all over the world; to guide them to discover their shared humanity; to solve real problems in their own communities; and ultimately, to make their world a better place.*

 In 2019, Josh and I traveled to Bolivia to carry out a vital seed project for L2L.
 By connecting young learners in Jupapina with students in New York City, we were able to witness, first-hand, the power of virtual exchange in action.

 In 2021, Learn2Link received its determination to operate as a 501(c)(3) nonprofit organization.

 Our mission is to become a global learning network that inspires youth-led community development and peace through education.

 We plan to achieve this by facilitating virtual exchange programs rooted in three core values (Empathy, Collaboration, and Respect for Diversity) and competencies (Deep listening, Mindful speech, and Self-reflection) for K-12 learners across the world.

-As a young organization, we are now in the process of developing a pilot exchange for high-school-age youth in Hue, Vietnam and Colorado Springs, U.S. This virtual program is expected to launch in early 2023 and will focus on fostering human-to-human connections and sustainable community development projects amongst our global youth.
+As a young organization, we are now carrying out a pilot exchange program between high-school-age youth in Vietnam and the U.S. This virtual program launched in February 2023 and will run for six months.
+Its primary focus is to foster human-to-human connections and sustainable community development projects amongst our global youth.
 Learn more today by visiting our program page!

-*In the face of the COVID-19 pandemic and an ongoing transition to a civilian-led government, the people of Sudan are facing enormous challenges right now.
+*In the wake of the COVID-19 pandemic and an ongoing transition to a civilian-led government, the people of Sudan are facing enormous challenges right now.

 With this, I urge you to please follow the news.
 (The Associated Press and Reuters are sharing ongoing coverage.)
 And please consider supporting reputable organizations doing critical humanitarian work in Sudan.
 Thank you.